 Hint; it’s also our homebase!

-The city of Leiden is one such place which has a lot to offer.
-Here we have come up with a list of no less then 14 museums you can visit to get your brains tingling with rich history, culture and art.
+The city of Leiden is a place which has a lot to offer.
+Here we have come up with a list of no less than 14 museums you can visit to get your brains tingling with rich history, culture and art.
 Without much further ado, here are the museums in Leiden you cannot miss out on!

-Let’s start with the best European museum of 2019:
+Let’s start with the official best European museum of 2019:

 Are you science nerd, a history nerd, or both?
 Wondering how the Netherlands contributed to the field of science, and how this history of science shapes our life here?
 The Rijksmuseum Boerhaave should be on your list of museums to visit in the Netherlands.
 Named after one of the prominent scientists of the Netherlands, Herman Boerhaave, the collection at this museum spans about 5 centuries, and is curated with a collaboration with scientists of our times.
 It has something for all ages.